mrdja026/clone-gpt/README.md

 # Model Context Protocol (MCP) Integration

-This application integrates with the Model Context Protocol (MCP) to provide enhanced JIRA workflow automation.
-The system automatically detects deterministic queries and executes MCP tool calls to fetch real-time data from JIRA.
+This application integrates with MCP to enhance JIRA workflow automation.
+The system detects deterministic queries and executes MCP tool/resource calls to fetch data.
+No external MCP repo is required; the server provides built‑in adapters and supports fixtures.

-## Features

-- 🔍 **Automatic Query Detection** - Recognizes JIRA-related queries and triggers MCP actions
-- 🛠️ **MCP Tool Integration** - Connects to local `hello_world_mcp` server for JIRA operations
-- 📊 **Structured Data Display** - Formats JIRA ticket data with status, assignee, and blockers
-- 🤖 **AI Enhancement** - Combines MCP data with LLM analysis for comprehensive responses

 ## Supported Deterministic Queries